Notes on Stone Fruit Diseases

 For example, Benlate and Senator are in the same chemical group.
-These

-forms of the brown rot fungus in many stone fruit
+Benlate-resistant forms of the brown rot fungus in many stone fruit

 orchards in the Niagara region.
 This type of resistance has remained

-registered for use in Canada, benomyl-resistant
+registered for use in Canada, benomyl-resistant fungi are resistant

 Other products in different families of fungicides are available

 Rovral gives good control of brown rot on cherries and peaches.
-Rovral

-in the orchard.
+could occur also in the orchard.
 Rovral-resistant forms of brown

 rot have been found in the field in New Zealand but not in surveys

 Vangard was registered in North America in 1998.
 It had been registered

-previously in Europe for use on grapes for botrytis bunch rot and brown
+previously in Europe for use on grapes for botrytis bunch rot and

-be similarly high for brown rot.
+is expected to be similarly high for brown rot.